 Stanford is an ideal base from which to explore the Overberg region.

 From the southern most point of Africa to beautiful hand made candles or even a casino.
 To witness the kilometres of rolling green wheat fields splashed with bright yellow canola flowers that seem to form waves as the wind blows across them.
 Take a picnic basket to a beach that disappears in the distance around a bend in the shoreline.
 You will definitely not want to go home.

 Stanford was awarded the Best Village Destination in the South African Destination Awards in 2012.

 Things To Do

-Take a birding boat trip down the Klein River or arrange to walk on one of the farms around Stanford.
+Take a birding boat trip down the Klein River or just walk along the Stanford "Wandelpad" meandering along the banks of the Klein River.

 Hermanus, the best land based whale watching destination in the world, is just 20km down the road.

 From July to November the Southern Right Whale (sometimes over 120 of them) frequents the waters of Walker Bay to calve and mate.

 Arrange to ride in the Klein River Mountain or through the "fynbos" flowers.